 - difficulty in rising from a resting position;

 - change in personality – less happy or playful sometimes aggressive and irritable.

 Arthritis is one of the most common diseases affecting dogs.
 It is a chronic, painful, degenerative condition that can develop gradually over time, affecting one or more joints, causing inflammation and pain for the dog.
 Arthritis is not limited to certain breeds, it can affect any dog at any age.

-Once a thorough clinical examination of the dog has been undertaken, sometimes with x-rays and blood tests, the veterinarian and pet owner can work together to manage the arthritis.
+Once a thorough clinical examination of the dog has been undertaken, sometimes with x-rays and blood tests, the veterinarian and pet owner can work together to manage arthritis.

-The treatment may include a combination of weight loss, dietary review and exercise, plus some form of medication.
+The treatment may include a combination of weight loss, dietary review, and exercise, plus some form of medication.
 Veterinarians can prescribe a number of different medications that are effective for arthritis and have excellent safety profiles.

-Exercise probably more important for dog’s health in the winter than in the warmer months.
+Exercise probably more important for a dog’s health in the winter than in the warmer months.
 Try to take your dog for a regular walk each day to stretch its muscles and generate some heat.

 Old dogs with any tendency to rheumatism or arthritis will get markedly worse if not exercised in the cold weather.
-If your ageing dog is obviously stiff and having difficulty moving in the cold, consult your veterinarian, who can prescribe a safe remedy to help keep the dog active and comfortable.
+If your aging dog is obviously stiff and having difficulty moving in the cold, consult your veterinarian, who can prescribe a safe remedy to help keep the dog active and comfortable.